ericli0208/elist_customer_analysis/README.md

 ### Sales Trends
 ![image](https://github.com/user-attachments/assets/1611fe9f-ed65-40b8-9f18-89cc310b4c13)
 ![image](https://github.com/user-attachments/assets/7019f634-0505-43ba-afbd-33d6e395aa36)
 - **Product View**: Apple Airpods are the most popular product by order count at 45% of total orders.
 The 27in 4K Gaming Monitor is Elist's top revenue generating product at almost $10M in total sales.
-Ultimately, Elist should prioritize marketing for the Airpods, Gaming Monitor, Macbook Air, and ThinkPad Laptop, as these 4 products are the top revenue generators at 96% total revenue.
 - **Region View**: LATAM and APAC were the regions with lowest sales percentages at 6% and 12% respectively.
 However, APAC appears to have the highest average order value (AOV) by a significant margin at $280.
 Increasing brand reach within the APAC region could potentially drive future sales growth.
 - **Country View**: Of the 191 total countries ordering on Elist, the top 20 produced 87% of total sales revenue at $24.5M.
 Elist should continue targeting these countries in order to maintain strong sales presence.
 Additional analysis from country to country may be useful in identifying similarities in sales data based on proximity and region.
 Furthermore, the highlighted countries could serve as a "hub" for increased product and consumer awareness to nearby/adjacent countries.